isprojects/mstform/README.md

 To implement readOnly behavior, pass in an `isReadOnly` function.

 To implement required behavior, pass in an `isRequired` function.
-This does not only affect the `required` property on the accessor, but also makes the form or field require the form or field just as if you used the `required` flag in the definition.
+This does not only affect the `required` property on the accessor, but also makes the field require the form or field just as if you used the `required` flag in the field definition.
 The `required` flag in the definition always makes something required, no matter what `isRequired` says.